Karolina Wydra: Career

+In 2013, she starred in the Honda Acura ZDX commercial.
 In 2013, Wydra joined the cast of HBO's fantasy drama series True Blood as Violet Mazurski, a vampire who becomes Jason Stackhouse's girlfriend.
 In the sixth season, Wydra was a recurring cast member, but was upgraded to the main cast for its seventh and final season.
 In 2014, Wydra recurred as the character Mara Paxton on the fifth season of FX's drama series Justified, and guest starred as Agent Simone Taylor in an episode of the CBS drama series Scorpion.
 Wydra then co-starred alongside Aaron Eckhart in the Blumhouse Productions horror film Incarnate (2015), directed by Brad Peyton.
-In 2015, she joined the cast of ABC's crime drama series Wicked City as Dianne Kubek, a beautiful detective working undercover as a barmaid and drug dealer on the Sunset Strip.
+In 2015, she joined the cast of ABC's crime drama series Wicked City as Dianne Kubek, a detective working undercover as a barmaid and drug dealer on the Sunset Strip.

 In April 2016, it was announced that Wydra had been cast in the Showtime series revival of Twin Peaks.
 In August 2016, she joined the Amazon Studios drama series Sneaky Pete in a recurring role.

+In March 2024, Wydra was cast in the science fiction series Pluribus in the lead role of Zosia, one of the "Others" that serves as the main character's liaison.
+Wydra had previously starred alongside Bryan Cranston in Sneaky Pete, which was developed by Cranston after finishing Breaking Bad.
+Wydra had hoped this would lead to an opportunity to be cast in a Vince Gilligan production, but was not tapped for Breaking Bad sequel Better Call Saul.
+Prior to Pluribus, one of her last major roles was in a 2016 horror film.
+When casting for Zosia started, the casting team, the same as from this film, recalled Wydra and reached out to offer her the role, briefly hindered as she was no longer part of her previous casting agency.